Canada and India are enmeshed in an unprecedented diplomatic row. Here’s how it happened | KRDO

 Analysis by Rhea Mogul, CNN

-Trudeau said Tuesday Canada wasn’t trying to “provoke” India or “escalate” the situation, but was “simply laying out the facts.”
-He said his government will “follow the evidence and make sure that the work is done to hold people to account.”
+It all started on Monday, when Canadian Prime Minister Justin Trudeau claimed he has credible information linking India to the killing of prominent Sikh leader Hardeep Singh Nijjar.

-Canada’s allegation the Indian government was potentially involved in the June killing of prominent Sikh leader Hardeep Singh Nijjar has outraged New Delhi, which has vehemently denied the claim, calling it “absurd and motivated.”
+Canada’s allegation outraged India, which has vehemently denied the claim, calling it “absurd and motivated.”

+Both Canada and India acted swiftly to expel senior diplomats in reciprocal moves earlier this week.
+And on Thursday, India’s foreign ministry responded by temporarily suspending visa services for Canadian citizens over what it said are “security threats” against diplomats in Canada.

 Here’s what you need to know.